Top 10 Best Final Fantasy Games

-Final Fantasy VI, well, fantastic story but the game is only second to IX.
+Final Fantasy VI, well, fantastic story, but the game is only second to IX.

 Final Fantasy XII remains my favorite game of all time.
-The game as a whole breaks away from so many of the cliched pitfalls the other Final Fantasies fell into, such as random encounter turn-based battles and the overdone end-of-the-world storyline.
-Its graphics were top-of-the-line at the time it came out, and don't cease to amaze me (though graphics are not what make a game).
-The storyline is undoubtedly the most developed, and surpasses the rest in the series.
-It was so excellent that Square Enix hired professional actors to voice all of the characters, so that the plot would have no injustice done to it.
-(Not to mention the characters are all so well expressed and realistic.
+The game as a whole breaks away from so many of the clichéd pitfalls that the other Final Fantasies fell into, such as random encounter turn-based battles and the overdone end-of-the-world storyline.
+Its graphics were top-of-the-line at the time it came out and continue to amaze me (though graphics are not what make a game).
+The storyline is undoubtedly the most developed and surpasses the rest in the series.
+It was so excellent that Square Enix hired professional actors to voice all of the characters, ensuring that the plot received the justice it deserved.
+Not to mention, the characters are all so well expressed and realistic.

-Best storyline and characters, in my opinion better than VII or VI.
+Best storyline and characters, in my opinion, better than VII or VI.
 The only thing I wish it had was the ability to customize your party, instead of it being totally dependent on the plot.
 I would love to have Edward at Level 40 fighting Zeromus with a harp that spews 5000 HPs of damage, or something like that.

-I don't believe this should be number one, but this entry definitely deserves top three.
+I don't believe this should be number one, but this entry definitely deserves a top-three spot.
 The ultimate story of redemption is poured into the world of Cecil the dark knight.
 Never to be forgotten.

 Playing this game was one of the most fantastical experiences of my life.
-Going across the world, going under it, and going to the moon in a wale ship.
+Going across the world, going under it, and going to the moon in a whale ship.
 There is no better game.

 This game is the most underrated thing I have ever heard of.
 The immensity of perfection that this game has is crazy.

 1. The job system is the best I have seen in any game by far.
 It's understandable, well animated, unique, and really gives the creation of a character from a simple squire to a dark knight a story.
 Every character you create has personal fulfillment.